ekamperi/ekamperi.github.io/about.md

 </p>

 I audited DragonflyBSD operating system against the latest POSIX and C99 standards.
 Specifically:
-*	Detected and fixed many conformance bugs on both DragonFlyBSD and other systems as well, such as NetBSD and GNU C library
+*	Detected and fixed many conformance bugs on both DragonFlyBSD and other systems as well, such as NetBSD and GNU C library.
-* Ported POSIX message queues implementation from NetBSD to DragonFlyBSD
+* Ported POSIX message queues implementation from NetBSD to DragonFlyBSD.
-*	Wrote a web user interface in PHP for tracking conformance status, backed by PostgreSQL
+*	Wrote a web user interface in PHP for tracking conformance status, backed by PostgreSQL.

 # Academic
 ## ⇝ Monte Carlo simulations in human phantoms (Master thesis in Computational Physics)